-My safari's are small group bespoke safaris, without the inflexibility and cost of the big travel companies.
-I am able to offer genuine cultural experiences, not offered by the big companies.
-I have a great relationship with my safari company, and book directly in Africa so there is no added costs.
+My safari's are small group bespoke safaris, I am able to offer genuine cultural experiences, not offered by the big companies.
+Because of the great relationship I have with my safari company, I am able to book directly in Africa so there is no added costs.
 You can be sure that your vehicle and driver are some of the best on offer.

 We stay within the grounds of the amazing School of St Judes' in Arusha, Tanzania, this is the home base for all of my safaris.
 Arusha is the starting point for those wishing to climb Kilimanjaro and the gateway to the magnificent Serengeti National Park.
 Tanzania has a number of parks well worth a visit, each with its own unique appeal.